mvdom/mvdom/README.md

 To fully understand the power of `BaseHTMLElement` it is important to understand the lifecycle of the DOM customElement elements.

-In very short, the customElement class get instantiated for its registered class by the DOM ONLY when the element is added to the main `document`.
-Before that point, a , the DOM element is just a generic DOM Element.
+In very short, the customElement class get instantiated for its registered tag name by the DOM ONLY when the element is added to the main `document`.
+Before that point, the DOM element is just a generic DOM Element.

 `BaseHTMLElement` provides some convenient methods that enable to take full advantage of this lifecycle.
+Here is a simple example showing this lifecyle.

 ```ts